8bitsquid/gettygetter/README.md

 #### Element Plus + Vue + Vite + Code Challenge == 🪢
 Being new to the `vite + vue` ecosystem added to the challenge.
 Having done multiple game jams, I do enjoy a good sprint from time to time.
 However, I laied my hopes on a specific feature of a third-party module in hopes to impress.
 After seeing the [expandable row](https://element-plus.org/en-US/component/table.html#expandable-row) examples for Element Plus's `el-table`, I became convinced that by using the expandable rows to render summaries for each item, dynmically loading from the item's URI and preprocessing with [linkedart.js](https://www.linkedartjs.org/) before sending data to the template, would be the path to success, but all the other new challenges nibbled through the remaining time.

+#### Styles and WCAG improvements

+Styles need work and body text is way too faint.
+I was looking for a Vue centric alternative to Bootstrap, but ElementPlus is designed more to be a component library with some styling, rather than a style framework with some components.
+Improvements [have been mentioned](https://github.com/element-plus/element-plus/discussions/1697), but more more vetting would need to be dome before I would recomment for production.

 ## Credits